Fologram/twinbuild.docs/model-placement/physical-markers.md

 ---
 layout: default
-title: Physical Registration Markers
+title: Physical Markers
 nav_order: 4
 parent: Model Placement
 ---

-# Best practice for working with physical registration markers
+# Best practice for working with physical Markers

 Twinbuild registration codes can be printed, laminated and reused from project to project.
 {: .fs-6 .fw-300 }